 Books can be a great way to talk to your little one about self-control!
-Your child will learn through the different characters and situations in the stories, and talking about it afterwards can help him or her compare and relate them to real life.
+They will learn through the different characters and situations in the stories, and talking about it afterward can help them compare and relate them to real life.
 Have you been introduced to Leslie Patricelli’s books?
-They are a must – very fun, light, and great for learning about self-control!
+They are a must!
+They’re very fun, light, and great for learning about self-control!
 Look out for these:

-No no, Yes yes: This wonderful book goes through different situations and serves as a what to do and what not to do guide.
+This wonderful book goes through different situations and serves as a “what to do and what not to do” guide.
 A comical baby will learn about typical behaviors –and their expected responses!
 Your toddler will love putting these examples into practice!

-Quiet LOUD: Another great work from Patricelli – this book will help you teach your toddler about the situations that require a soft voice and the ones in which a loud voice is allowed!
-Most of the times, it’s in this area in which toddlers need to learn to practice self-control!
+Another great work from Patricelli.
+This book will help you teach your toddler about the situations that require a soft voice and the ones in which a loud voice is allowed!
+Most of the time, it’s in this area where toddlers need to learn to practice self-control!

 It’s important to remember that as a parent, you serve as a model to your children, so act accordingly!
-Practicing self-control yourself is a great teaching tool!
+So, practice and teach self-control yourself!